Farnham Infrastructure Programme achievements

-The programme has already started to change how we use roads, to help make them safer for pedestrians and cyclists, through its programme of short and medium-term interventions.
-This includes HGV restrictions and the reclassification of the A325.
-New 20mph limits and zones in parts of the town are due to be in place in 2023, with an intention to extend this to more roads over the coming years.
+The Farnham Infrastructure Programme has already started to change how we use roads to help make them safer for pedestrians and cyclists, as well as changes to reduce congestion.
+This includes heavy goods vehicle (HGV) restrictions and the reclassification of the A325, new 20mph limits and improvements to the roundabout in Water Lane.
 Please read below for more details.

 Rerouting of HGVs